lluis12345/sigfox_examples-1/README.md

 #### AT$CALC=
 - 0: turn off the accelerometer and calculation of the data
 - interval in seconds: turn on the accelerometer and calculate the data in some interval
-### Baud rate - 460800 bps
-The higher is the baud rate, the higher frequency can be set.
-If it is not enough, the program will give exception during printing the values from the accelerometer in the terminal.

 ## Example acc_data.c
 Configures the accelerometer and prints 3 axes data